-Side Effects & SafetyTaking an elderberry juice extract is POSSIBLY SAFE when taken by mouth for up to 12 weeks.
-It’s not known if taking elderberry juice extract is safe when used for long periods of time.
+Side Effects & SafetyElderberry fruit extract is POSSIBLY SAFE when taken by mouth for up to 12 weeks.
+It's not known if taking elderberry fruit extract is safe when used for longer periods of time.

-Elderberry is POSSIBLY UNSAFE when the leaves, stems, unripened fruit, or uncooked fruit is consumed.
+Elderberry is POSSIBLY UNSAFE when the leaves, stems, unripe fruit, or uncooked fruit is eaten.
 The cooked elderberry fruit seems to be safe, but raw and unripe fruit might cause nausea, vomiting, or severe diarrhea.

 "Autoimmune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Elderberry might cause the immune system to become more active, and this could increase the symptoms of autoimmune diseases.
 If you have one of these conditions, it's best to avoid using elderberry.